mikehadlow/dillinger/docs/framework-to-core.md

 An experience report of converting a large microservice platform from .NET Framework to dotnet core.

 ## Background
 For the last year or so I've been working with company that maintains a significant trading platform built in .NET.
-The architecture consists of a number of Windows Service components that communicate using [RabbitMQ](https://www.rabbitmq.com/) with my own [EasyNetQ](https://easynetq.com/) library (which is was why I was hired).
+The architecture consists of a number of Windows Service components that communicate using [RabbitMQ](https://www.rabbitmq.com/) with [EasyNetQ](https://easynetq.com/).
 These are all backend components that at the top level communicate with various clients via a web API maintained by a different team.
 The infrastructure is hosted in the company's own data center with a [CI/CD](https://en.wikipedia.org/wiki/Continuous_delivery) software process featuring [BitBucket](https://www.atlassian.com/software/bitbucket), [Team City](https://www.jetbrains.com/teamcity/), and [Octopus](https://octopus.com/), a pretty standard .NET delivery pipeline.

 ### Motivation
 Our motivation for porting to dotnet core was essentially twofold: to keep the technology platform up to date, and to be in a position to exploit new developments in application platforms, specifically to take advantage of container technology, such as [Docker](https://www.docker.com/), and container orchestrators, such as [Kubernetes](https://kubernetes.io/).